₱24,490 Find Cheap Flights from Toronto to the Philippines

 • As you are waiting for your plane to the Philippines, you can enjoy the artwork displayed throughout Toronto Pearson Airport.
 In T1, you can enjoy a dinosaur display, T 3, you’ll find the film exhibition hosted by the Toronto International Film Festival.

-Top 5 airlines serving from Toronto to the Philippines
+Reviews of the top 5 airlines flying from Toronto to the Philippines

 Need help choosing which airline to fly with from Toronto to the Philippines?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.